amenadiel/google-maps-documentation/docs/DirectionsStatus.md

 MAX\_WAYPOINTS\_EXCEEDED

 Too many DirectionsWaypoints were provided in the DirectionsRequest.
-The total allowed waypoints is 8, plus the origin and destination.
-Premium Plan customers are allowed 23 waypoints, plus the origin, and destination.
+See the [developer's guide](https://developers.google.com/maps/documentation/javascript/directions#UsageLimits) for the maximum number of waypoints allowed.

 NOT\_FOUND